BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 ## Anonymous Signing

 Sometimes signers don't want to reveal information about who they are.
 That's the case in the [Amira Engagement Model](https://w3c-ccg.github.io/amira/), created at [Rebooting the Web of Trust V in Boston, Massachusetts](https://github.com/WebOfTrustInfo/rwot5-boston/tree/master/final-documents#readme).
-The following progressive use cases utilizes the Amira story to suggest how anonymous signing can be enabled with Gordian Envelope, while still allowing the anonymous signer to come forward in the future if they desire.
+The following progressive use cases utilize the Amira story to suggest how anonymous signing can be enabled with Gordian Envelope, while still allowing the anonymous signer to come forward in the future if they desire.

 ### 6. Amira Signs Anonymously [Anonymous Signature, Web of Trust]